hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/xdit-diffusion-inference.rst

 ======================

-Once the image has been downloaded you can follow these steps to run benchmarks and generate a video.
+Once the image has been downloaded you can follow these steps to run benchmarks and generate outputs.

 .. datatemplate:yaml:: /data/how-to/rocm-for-ai/inference/xdit-inference-models.yaml